matheusorienrac/Notebooks/README.md

 # Notebooks
 Jupiter Notebooks that I used to study data science.
+(Kaggle competitions or personal projects.)